 Kochava today announced it has joined Pinterest’s Marketing Partners program.
 Marketers now have the ability to measure Promoted App Pins on Pinterest with Kochava.
 The partnership is with the network’s Marketing Partners program which helps businesses drive even greater efficiency, scale and performance with their Pinterest campaigns.
 Numerous Kochava clients have already successfully integrated with good results.

-The Pinterest integration extends the reach of Kochava partnerships amidst the biggest networks including Facebook, Twitter, Amazon, Google and Instagram plus more than 2,400 other networks.
+The Pinterest integration extends the reach of Kochava integrations amidst the biggest networks including Facebook, Twitter, Amazon, Google and Instagram plus more than 2,400 other networks.
 With this integration, Kochava clients can:

 - Obtain detailed data about clicks and installs from Pinterest campaigns

 - Seamlessly analyze and export data with the robust, configurable analytics